Esther-MM/E-Commerce_Analytics_Platform/README.md

 ✅ Procedures
 1. GetLowStockAlerts(threshold_quantity)

 Generates a stock status report for all products below a specified inventory threshold.
 It also considers units sold in the last 30 days and classifies stock levels as:

 Use case: Supports inventory planning and restocking decisions.

 2. CalculateCustomerSegmentation()
 Segments customers using RFM (Recency, Frequency, Monetary) logic.
-The procedure classifies users into actionable groups like:
+The procedure classifies users into actionable groups.

 Use case: Powers personalized marketing, re-engagement campaigns, and lifetime value tracking.

-Business Value:
+💡Business Value:

 • These SQL components enable: